top of page

 Towards a Scottish Declaration on Deafblindness

 Deafblindness can be considered as a spectrum and within this context the age of onset of the condition, severity of the impairment and underlying co-morbidities will contribute to an individual’s lack of agency and ability to communicate, receive information and orientate within an environment.
-Often, in terms of accessibility, deafblind people can ‘fall between two stools’ with reasonable ajustments commonly afforded for hearing or visual impairment, but rarely appropriated towards the sense of touch.
-Both the congenital and acquired fields rely on skilled communication partners in order to access the world and to maintain or develop tactile forms of communication.
+Often, in terms of accessibility, deafblind people can ‘fall between two stools’ with reasonable ajustments commonly afforded for hearing or sight loss, but rarely appropriated towards the sense of touch.
+All deafblind people rely on skilled communication partners in order to access the world and to maintain or develop tactile forms of communication.
 No one is born a language user and we are all ‘scaffholded’ into linguistic profficiancy by significant others.
 Without workforce development in terms of skilled tactile communication partners, people with deafblindness are at significant risk of isolation and societal withdrawl, with compounding and ongoing causal risks to health, wellbeing and human rights.

 The World Health Organisation (WHO), alongside other significant health systems and countries, have adopted the Nordic definition of deafblindness which states: